Tell Us Once: Report a Death to Government in One Step

 What does Tell Us Once do?

-Tell Us Once notifies the DWP (state pension and benefits), HMRC (tax and National Insurance), DVLA (driving licence), HM Passport Office, your local council (council tax, electoral roll, Blue Badge, library cards, housing benefit), and public sector pension schemes (NHS, Teachers, Civil Service, Armed Forces, Police, Fire).
+Tell Us Once notifies the DWP (state pension and benefits), HMRC (tax and National Insurance), DVLA (driving licence, and removal as registered keeper of up to 5 vehicles), HM Passport Office, your local council (council tax, electoral roll, Blue Badge, library cards, housing benefit), Social Security Scotland, and public sector pension schemes (NHS, Civil Service, Armed Forces, local government).
 It does not cover banks, building societies, utility companies, insurance providers, or private pensions.

 How do I use Tell Us Once?

 The registrar gives you a unique reference number when you register the death.
-Use this number at gov.uk/tell-us-once or call 0800 085 7308 within 28 days.
-You will need the person's National Insurance number, benefit details, and driving licence or passport numbers if available.
+Use it at gov.uk/tell-us-once or call 0800 085 7308 within 28 days of that number being issued.
+Have their National Insurance number, benefit details, and driving licence or passport numbers to hand if you can find them.

 How to use Tell Us Once: step by step